-Universities exist to provide the conditions for hard thought and difficult debate so that individuals can develop the capacity for independent judgment.
-This cannot happen if universities attempt to shield people from ideas and opinions they might find unwelcome, or if members of the university community try to silence or interfere with speakers with whom they disagree.
+Universities exist to provide the conditions for hard thought and difficult debate so that new knowledge can be generated and individuals can develop the capacity for independent judgment.
+This cannot happen if universities attempt to shield people from ideas and opinions they might find unwelcome, or if members of the university community try to silence speakers with whom they disagree.
 As U.S. Supreme Court Justice Louis Brandeis advised in his famous Whitney v.
 California opinion in 1927, “If there be time to expose through discussion the falsehood and fallacies, to avert the evil by the processes of education, the remedy to be applied is more speech, not enforced silence.”

 Of course, freedom of speech is not and cannot be absolute.
 While there is no hate speech exception to First Amendment protections, threats, harassment, “fighting words,” incitement and defamatory speech are not protected.
 Freedom of speech does not mean a right to say anything at any place and any time.
-There can and must be restrictions on the time, place and manner of speech, but the campus is committed to ensuring the availability of places for speeches and protests.
+There can and must be restrictions on the time, place and manner of speech in order to protect against the obstruction or disruption of campus activities, but these regulations will be applied equally regardless of a person’s viewpoint.
+The campus is also committed to ensuring the availability of places for speeches and protests.

-And so we will safeguard freedom of speech.
-But in addition, I hope we will keep in mind the need to nurture other norms and practices in order for us to perform the distinctive mission of the university.
+In addition to protecting free speech and academic freedom, I hope we will keep in mind the need to nurture other norms and practices so that we might perform the distinctive mission of the university.

 These beliefs and practices – these scholarly norms – are inextricably linked to related values, including a genuine desire to engage competing perspectives and learn from those who have had different experiences or who hold different viewpoints.
-It is because of these values that we attempt to resolve (or at least better understand) disagreements through reasoned and sustained conversation, debate and the acquisition of new knowledge.
-They also prompt us to speak out in support of each other when members of our community are subject to hateful, discriminatory or inflammatory personal attacks.
+A scholarly community knows that all knowledge is provisional, that there can be no protected orthodoxies of opinion, that better ideas are always around the corner, and that we are as happy to be proven wrong as proven right.
+This is why we are committed to addressing disagreements through reasoned and sustained conversation, debate and the acquisition of new knowledge.
+The norms of our scholarly community also require us to speak out in support of each other when members of our community are subjected to hateful, discriminatory or inflammatory personal attacks.

 If our commitment to freedom and democracy leads us to defend the rights of free speech, our commitment to scholarly inquiry and education leads us to promote norms and practices that enable us to learn from each other in an atmosphere of positive engagement and mutual respect.

-My hope and goal is that this year, and every year, all of us will remain respectful to one another, especially when we passionately disagree.
-We strive for this because such an environment is conducive to sharing and critically examining knowledge and values and to furthering the search for wisdom – the very purposes we sought to pursue when we decided to join this remarkable community.
+My hope is that this year, and every year, all of us will remain respectful to one another, especially when we passionately disagree.
+We strive for this because such an environment furthers the search for wisdom – the very purpose we sought to pursue when we decided to join this remarkable community.